OCA/odoo-community.org/member/03_membership.md

 {% include JB/setup %}

-We do have several membership levels which imply various levels of participation in the Association.
+We do have two membership levels which imply various levels of participation in the Association.
 Read the [FAQ](../04_faq.html) to know more about how to participate.
 Read the [bylaws](../05_bylaws.html) and send your membership request by fulfilling and sending [this form](https://docs.google.com/forms/d/1uYhoEga_Lc-kUDobRpNP09L4lTHqya51ZlyZPlh31Eg/viewform).

 Have a look [here](member_list.html) to have the current list of member.

+## Fes

+The General Assembly accepted a membership fees of **50 EUR.- per year per person.** The entire membership fee is due for a calendar year, there is no pro-rata temporis.

 ## Categories